piegope/doc/docs/en/kb/devolutions-web-login/how-to-articles/urls-comparing-types.md

   keywords:
   - matching
 ---
 Each URL in a ***Website*** entry has a comparing type associated to it.
-The comparing type determines if {{ en.DWL }} should offer the entry as an available entry to perform autofill.
+The comparing type determines if the {{ en.WBEX }} should offer the entry as an available entry to perform autofill.

 {% snippet icon.badgeCaution %}
 ***Host*** is the default comparing type on all platforms.